tomy2105/KnowledgeNotes/cpp/cpp11.md

 e.g. `[](int x, int y) -> int { return x + y; }`

-_capture_ specifies which **variables** outside of the lambda can be used inside it's body.
-Class members cannot be captured explicitly by a capture, using them requires explicit or implicit capture of _this_. **Caution** when a lambda captures a member using implicit by-copy capture, it does not make a copy of that member variable (it captures _thi
+_capture_ specifies which **variables** outside of the lambda can be used inside it's body and can be:

-It can be:

 - `[]` - no variables captured.
 - `[x, &y]` - x is captured by value, y is captured by reference